Pako3549/MinioBot/README.md

 void loop(){
   Serial.println("Start"); // to notice, using the serial monitor, when the loop() function gets executed if (bluetooth.available()) {
-    message = char(bluetooth.read()); // the data memorized in the variable "message" gets pverwritten with the char that the user sent using Bluetooth
+    message = char(bluetooth.read()); // the data memorized in the variable "message" gets overwritten with the char that the user sent using Bluetooth
     Serial.println("message=");
     Serial.println(message); // prints what's contained in the variable "message" switch(message)